Carouge: Religion

 From the 2000 census, 7,816 or 44.4% were Roman Catholic, while 2,381 or 13.5% belonged to the Swiss Reformed Church.
 Of the rest of the population, there were 221 members of an Orthodox church (or about 1.26% of the population), there were 57 individuals (or about 0.32% of the population) who belonged to the Christian Catholic Church, and there were 244 individuals (or about 1.39% of the population) who belonged to another Christian church.
 There were 75 individuals (or about 0.43% of the population) who were Jewish, and 643 (or about 3.66% of the population) who were Islamic.
 There were 52 individuals who were Buddhist, 16 individuals who were Hindu and 37 individuals who belonged to another church.
 4,306 (or about 24.48% of the population) belonged to no church, are agnostic or atheist, and 1,742 individuals (or about 9.90% of the population) did not answer the question.

 Sports and sights

-Etoile Carouge is the football club and they currently play in the Promotion League.
+Étoile Carouge is the football club and they currently play in the Swiss Challenge League.
 There is an outdoor Olympic swimming pool known as Piscine de la Fontenette and the indoor Piscine des Pervenches.
 Carouge has a museum, the Musée de Carouge, the cinema, Bio 72, which exclusively plays indie films; and a popular theatre, the Théâtre de Carouge-Atelier de Genève.
 Arve river, which borders Carouge from the north-east, has a walking and cycling path running along it.
 Carouge also has a free bicycle rental station (Genève roule), at Place de l'Octroi.